Ear Center: Hearing Implants

 Navigate this page:

-- Cochlear Implants (Advanced Bionics & Cochlear Americas)
+- Cochlear Implants (Advanced Bionics, Cochlear Americas, Med-EL)

 - Osseointegrated Hearing Implants

-- Totally Implantable Hearing Devices (Envoy ESTEEM) (not being implanted at The Ear Center)
+- Totally Implantable Hearing Devices (Envoy ESTEEM) (only battery replacements at The Ear Center)

 - Semi -implantable devices for severe-to-profound hearing loss with less than 40% understanding ability

-- External processor and rechargeable power supply (ear level BTE type or body worn processor)
+- External processor & battery or rechargeable power supply (ear level type, single-unit type (Rondo) or body worn processor)

 - Approved by most third party payers and Medicare (except the hybrid devices)